arcsector/vscode-splunk-search-linter/README.md

 ## TODO
 - [ ] Syntax for main commands
+- [X] Syntax for eval and stats commands
+- [X] Description for commands
+- [X] Related main commands
+- [ ] add in triggerSuggest clause after stats and eval commands for respective arguments
 - [ ] Publish to VSCE Marketplace
 - [ ] Bundle with syntax highlighter and conf file linter